Solar panels essentials

 The two main types of active solar panel systems are solar water heating and photovoltaic (PV) solar panels.

-Before you install solar panels
+Before you install solar PV or solar water heating

 Buying and installing solar panels

-Finding a solar panel installer
+Finding the best solar panel installer